millipz/nc-de-deliverance-project/specifcations/ingestion_lambda_spec.md

             table_data (list) : list of dictionaries all data in table, one dictionary per row keys will be column headings
         '''

 - Gathers latest timestamp
   '''

-        From Collect data from one database table() returns the most recent timestamp
+        Collect data from one database table() returns the most recent timestamp

         Args:
             table_data (list) : list of dictionaries

         Raises:
             KeyError: created_at/updated_at does not exist

         Returns:
             most_recent_timestamp (timestamp) : from list returns most recent timestamp from created_at/updated_at values
         '''

 - Write ingested data to S3 bucket per table